 While a comprehensive estate plan may save you from the probate process, your heirs will still ultimately have to address trust administration.
 Even when there is a detailed plan to follow, there are many things to monitor and take care of.
-At the Las Vegas Law Firm of JEFFREY BURR, our estate planning and trust administration lawyers have been protecting families and their assets throughout Las Vegas and Southern Nevada for over 30 years.
+At the Las Vegas Law Firm of JEFFREY BURR, our estate planning and trust administration lawyers have been protecting families and their assets throughout Las Vegas and Southern Nevada for 40 years.

 While many lawyers will help you draft a trust, you want a law firm who will be around to help your family through trust administration, as well.
 In addition to helping our clients with their estate planning, we can continue to help their families with trust administration when the time comes, by making sure their wishes are honored, and their loved ones are protected.
 We have an entire department within our firm dedicated to trust administration, providing services, which include: